Skip to Content

 • The taste: Velvety smooth, with a mix of spicy, fruity, sherry, and toasted notes

-• The best Irish whiskey for: Both first time sippers and experienced palates will appreciate Redbreast 12
+• A good Irish whiskey for: Both first time sippers and experienced palates will appreciate Redbreast 12

 Tullamore Dew

-Tullamore D.E.W is the smoothest Irish whiskey, in my opinion, and it’s always very well priced, which will suit those looking for a good Irish whiskey on a budget.
+Tullamore D.E.W is one of the smoothest Irish whiskeys, in my opinion, and it’s always very well priced, which will suit those looking for a good Irish whiskey on a budget.

-Created in 1829 and later prospering under general manager Daniel E Williams (hence D.E.W. in the name), is the second largest selling brand of Irish whiskey globally.
+Created in 1829 and later prospering under general manager Daniel E Williams (hence D.E.W. in the name), this is the second largest selling of the Irish whiskey brands globally.

 That popularity makes it pretty accessible for those new to whiskey and the triple blend is known for its smooth and gentle complexity.